Improving Noisy Student Training on Non-target Domain Data for Automatic Speech Recognition: Introduction

-In this paper, we propose a novel data selection strategy named \textit{LM Filter} which can utilize model differences to filter more valuable non-target domain data to improve the performances of NST.
+In this paper, we propose a novel data selection strategy named \textit{LM Filter} which can utilize model differences to filter more valuable non-target domain data to improve the performance of NST.
 We leverage concept of contrastive LM and data selection method in \cite{zheng2022scaling}.
 Our \textit{LM Filter} is based on hypotheses from LM to gradually remove noisy data inside each iteration of NST method.
 The filter condition is relaxed through the NST iteration to make the model advance gradually in due order.
-This method has the following benefits: \begin{itemize} \item No additional data selection models are needed.
+This method has the following benefits: \begin{itemize} \item No additional data selection models are required.
 Model differences can be obtained from different decoding strategies (e.g. with/without LM). \item Label is not required to perform the data selection and it is totally unsupervised. \item Less time and resources are utilized to run the NST method and it can converge faster in fewer iterations. \end{itemize}

-Experiments on AISHELL-1 \cite{aishell1} as supervised data and WenetSpeech \cite{zhang2022WenetSpeech} as unsupervised data indicates significant improvement of 10.4\% comparing with no data filtering baselines.
-When combined AISHELL-2 \cite{aishell2} and WenetSpeech as unsupervised data, 3.31\% character error rate(CER) is achieved in AISHELL-1 test set, which is the best result from our knowledge without any other supervised data in this test set. \textit{LM Filter} further demonstrate its robustness in larger dataset such as AISHELL-2 (supervised) and WenetSpeech (unsupervised) to achieve promising result of 4.73\% which has 13.6\% improvement comparing with the baseline.
+Experiments on AISHELL-1 \cite{aishell1} as supervised data and WenetSpeech \cite{zhang2022WenetSpeech} as unsupervised data indicate a significant improvement of 10.4\% comparing with no data filtering baselines.
+When combined AISHELL-2 \cite{aishell2} and WenetSpeech as unsupervised data, 3.31\% character error rate(CER) is achieved on AISHELL-1 test set, which is the best result from our knowledge without any other supervised data on this test set. \textit{LM Filter} further demonstrates its robustness in larger dataset such as AISHELL-2 (supervised) and WenetSpeech (unsupervised) to achieve promising result of 4.73\% which has 13.6\% improvement comparing with the baseline.

 The rest of the paper is organized as follows.
 Section 2 briefly introduces the basic concepts and methods of NST in ASR.
 Our proposed data selection strategy LM Filter will be included in section 3.
 Experiment details are introduced in Section 4.
 Eventually we give our conclusions in section 5.